 Do you have sports?

-At Boys Preparatory Academy, we offer the following extramural sports: basketball, track, soccer, and flag football.
+At Boys Preparatory Academy, we offer the following extramural sports: basketball, volleyball, track, soccer, and flag football.

 In our After-School Enrichment program, other sports programs may be offered.
 Previously we have offered baseball, soccer, flag football, tennis, and golf.

 Just like other schools have clubs after-school, Boys Preparatory Academy offers free enrichment opportunities Tuesdays- Fridays from 3:00- 4:30 PM.
 Students can sign up for the enrichments they want.
 Enrichments include Academic Tutorials, Strategic Games, Model United Nations, the Arts and many more based upon student interest.

 Our current lunch times are between 9:35 AM and 12:11 PM Mondays and Fridays, and 10:32 AM and 12:52 PM Tuesdays through Thursdays.